-- Avoid guessing on the doneness and use an instant-read thermometer (affiliate link).
+- Avoid guessing on the doneness by using an instant-read thermometer (affiliate link).
 125 degrees is perfect medium-rare.
 Read the steak temp guide for more options.

 - Let it rest on a cutting board for 5 to 10 before slicing it against the grain.

 While we might most often think of balsamic vinegar when it comes to a tomato salad, sherry vinegar is going to give a fresh twist that you will be craving again and again.